filtercutter/Website/terms/index.md

 ---
 layout: page
 title: "Privacy &amp; Disclosure Policy"
-description: "HPSTR Theme's website policies, terms &amp; conditions, license, and other legal stuff you won't read."
+description: "Website policies, terms &amp; conditions, license, and other legal stuff you won't read."
 tags: [disclaimer, terms, copyright, license]
 comments: false
 ---

-This is my personal website written and edited by me.
-For questions about this site, please contact Michael Rose at <michael@mademistakes>.
-All content provided is for informational purposes only.
-The writings and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
+This is the website presenting my music and art.
+Its made through <a href="http://en.wikipedia.org/wiki/Jekyll_(software) " target="_blank">Jekyll</a> and hosted on Github using <a href="https://github.com/mmistakes/hpstr-jekyll-theme" target="_blank">HPSTR</a> theme.
+For questions about this site, please contact Stefan Miletic at <a href="mailto:stefan.miletic@gmail.com">stefan.miletic@gmail.com</a>.
+The writings and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my colleagues or co-workers.
 I make no representations as to the accuracy or completeness of any information found here or by following any links.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.

 ## Privacy Policy